Jonathan Kuck: Career

+2020 PhD Completion from Stanford University

+After completing his PhD in Computer Science from Stanford, Kuck now works on combinatorial optimization, machine learning, and perception at Dexterity.

 2014 Winter Olympics

 Trials

 On December 27, 2013, Kuck won the Men's 5000-meters by more than 6 seconds at the U.S. Olympic Speedskating Trials in Utah to earn a spot on the U.S. Olympic team competing in Sochi in February.

 2010 Winter Olympics

 Games

 In the 10000 m, Kuck placed 8th with a time of 13:31.78.
 He was the highest American finish.

 The American pursuit team consisted of Kuck, Chad Hedrick, Brian Hansen, and Trevor Marsicano.
 Kuck, Hedrick, and Marsicano eliminated Japan in the quarterfinal, which advanced them to face the heavily favored Netherlands in the semifinal.
 Kuck, Hedrick, and Hansen then beat the Dutch team by .4 seconds, with a final time of 3:42.71.

 The American team were defeated by the Canadian in the gold medal final.
 The same trio that skated the semifinal trailed Canada in the gold medal final by as much as 0.73 seconds early in the race, trimming that margin to 0.21 at the finish with a time of 3:41.58.
 The Canadians hit the line at 3:41.37 to win the gold medal, leaving the American team with silver.
 The bronze went to the Netherlands, which set an Olympic record in the B final with a time of 3:39.95.